TheMinecraftMan2012/Advanced-Valuables-NeoForge/README.md

 <br>
 also take an  idea how to make a minecraft mod.

-By the way, download this mod from <a href="https://modrinth.com/mod/advanced-valuables">Modrinth</a>
+By the way, download this mod from <a href="https://modrinth.com/mod/advanced-valuables">Modrinth</a> or <a href="https://www.curseforge.com/minecraft/mc-mods/advanced-valuables">CurseForge</a>